Britain wakes to first day in more than 70 years without its Queen, as country mourns – KION546

 Though Britons rarely looked to the monarchy for political leadership, Elizabeth has been a steady presence highly esteemed by many throughout decades of significant change that saw Britain transform from a war-weary declining imperial power into a modern multi-cultural state.

+As day broke on Friday and the UK entered its first full day of mourning, church bells tolled in the Queen’s honor across the country.
+Some shops, including department store Selfridges decided to close as a mark of respect.

-As news of the Queen’s death spread following an announcement from the royal family Thursday evening, crowds of mourners gathered outside London’s Buckingham Palace, the Queen’s residence, Balmoral Castle, where she was at the time of her passing, and other royal residences, despite heavy downpours in parts of the UK.
+Despite heavy downpours in parts of the UK Thursday evening, crowds of mourners had gathered outside Buckingham Palace in London, Balmoral Castle in Scotland — where the Queen was at the time of her passing, and other royal residences, after the royal family announced her passing.

 In keeping with the royal tradition, a written statement announcing the Queen’s death was displayed on the palace gates.
 In a striking moment just after the official announcement was made, the heavy rain battering London stopped and a large double rainbow appeared over the palace.